dynamsoft-docs/capture-vision-docs-server/programming/dotnet/user-guide/mrz-scanner.md

     Console.WriteLine("License initialization error: " + errorMsg);
 ```

 > The string "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9" here is a free public trial license.
 Note that network connection is required for this license to work.
-When it expires, you can request a 30-day free trial license from the <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=guide&product=mrz&package=dotnet" target="_blank">Customer Portal</a>.
+Please replace it with your own 30-day trial license.

 ### Create a CaptureVisionRouter Instance